digiholic/universalSmashSystem/README.md

 # How to play
 **Simple**:

-Currently, an unknown bug is preventing the EXE file from compiling.
-Please use the advanced option below.

-~~In the front page, click on "Download Zip" to get an archive of the game.
-Open it, and run main.exe.
-This will run the game at it's last stable compiled state.
-If the exe does not run at all, please submit an issue with the contents of your main.exe.log file.
-If you would like to run the most recent code, or are running the game on Linux, please see the advanced section.~~
+If you just want to play the game, you can download an executable from [Gamejolt](http://gamejolt.com/games/project-tussle/170803), and run main.exe.
+To pull the most recent data from GitHub, run Updater.exe.

 **Advanced**:

-After downloading the zip file as described above, run main.py in python.
+After downloading the full source code, run main.py in python.
 The game runs on python 2 or 3, and requires the modules pygame and numpy.

 Windows users:
 * Download the Python installer from [python.org](https://www.python.org/downloads/windows/) (NOTE: Download 32-bit Python, even if your computer is 64-bit.
 Pygame only works with 32 bit python)